 We made this dish specifically for our food blog, so it was fun scouring and purging the fridge and pantry for needed ingredients.
 For the more traditional stew, you will probably want to stick to Spam, hot dogs, kimchi, rice cakes (tteok), ramen noodles, and cheese.
-But as long as there’s canned ham or Spam along with kimchi in a spicy broth, you can be sure to say that you’ve eaten Korean-style Army Soup (or least a variation of it).
+But as long as there’s canned ham or Spam along with kimchi, you can be sure to say that you’ve eaten Korean-style Army Stew (or least a variation of it).

 - 1 instant ramen noodle (sauce packet optional)

 - 1 cup rice cakes (tteok)

 - 1 package firm tofu, cubed or thinly sliced